UNIT-Electronics-MX/unit_devlab_tmp235_analog_temperature_sensor/README.md

 ## Introduction

-The TEMP235 is a high-precision I2C temperature sensor module designed for accurate temperature measurements in various applications.
-It features a digital output, low power consumption, and a wide operating voltage range, making it ideal for embedded systems, environmental monitoring, and IoT projects.
+The TEMP235 is a high-precision temperature sensor module designed for accurate temperature measurements in various applications.
+It features an analogic output, low power consumption, and a wide operating voltage range, making it ideal for embedded systems, environmental monitoring, and IoT projects.